lumpysimon/BlipPress/README.md

 # Blipfoto for WordPress

-A WordPress plugin for posting to Blipfoto and for displaying blips on your WordPress website
+A WordPress plugin to integrate Blipfoto into your WordPress website.
+Display single or multiple blips anywhere on your website, and create blips from within the WordPress admin area.

 ## To Do

+* validate settings
+* API error handling
+* media library integration
 * check menu icon in different browsers
 * button to clear credentials (re-authenticate)
 * caching
 * singularisation
 * localisation
 * toolbar
-* separate options & authentication page
 * widget
 * styles:
+* - metabox
-* - admin
+* - dashboard
 * - front-end
 * options:
 * - show desc